apioo/fusio-docs/docs/backend/api/routes.md

 ## Action

 The action contains the business logic of your API endpoint.
 It i.e. selects or inserts entries from a database or pushes a new entry to a message queue.
+Through the dropdown you can simply select an action.

+## Costs

+Contains an amount how much a user needs to pay in order to invoke this route.
+A user can obtain points by buying a specific plan at the developer portal.